diptim01/TicketingCustomerEvent/src/TicketingCustomerEvent/Readme.md

 #Part I

-> What should be your approach to getting the list of events?
+> Q: What should be your approach to getting the list of events?

-I had to create a service class with is an implementation against abstraction to get the events and afterwards loop through them to send the email for events close to customers
+A: I had to create a service class which is an implementation against abstraction to get the events and afterwards loop through them to send the email for events close to customers

 Click to see the [The service implementation](https://github.com/diptim01/TicketingCustomerEvent/blob/master/src/TicketingCustomerEvent/Services/Implementation/EventRepository.cs) :+1: